ofey404/Application/handout/PS/subversions/UCSD/1-final.md

 Statement of Purpose
 ====================

-## Main
+I'm Weiwen Chen, applying to MSCS program in department of Computer Science and Engineering.

 Technology should help people develop themselves and connect together.
 I hold this belief since my first exposure to programming - installing Linux with the help of friendly strangers on the web.
 In my opinion, the heart of free/open-source collaboration is the way people work together, a healthy relationship.
 In the age of remote work, it's time to apply insights from free/open-source software to other non-CS areas.
 I want to build an open-source version control system for digital illustrations.

 Digital illustration creation has adopted CS as a core methodology, but mass social collaboration is yet to come.
-As a fan of visual art, I explored popular illustration sharing sites like *pixiv* while learning to sketch, but artworks are shared in the final output figure file format, rather than shared by source like *GitHub*.
+As a fan of visual art and manga, I explored popular illustration sharing sites like *pixiv* while learning to sketch, but artworks are shared in the final output figure file format, rather than shared by source like *GitHub*.
 Illustrators could have all merits programmers have enjoyed in open-source collaboration if the right tool is put into their hands.

 Among all possible solutions of visual artists' remote collaboration, open-source VCS would lead to a free and unified ecosystem.
 Compared with online documents or sharing project files directly, VCS enables asynchronous and fine-grained cooperation, which can be the foundation of a productive community willing to share.
 Besides, only a company-neutral open-source project can be compatible with all competing file formats.
 It's for the good of all creators, not just for specific drawing software producers.